gctools-outilsgc/gcpedia/README.md

 # GCpedia

-Master branch: Dockerfile and customizations off mediawiki 1.40 for GCwiki and GCpedia.
+Main branch: Dockerfile and customizations off mediawiki 1.40 for GCwiki and GCpedia.

-GCpedia branch: current GCpedia production
+GCpedia branch: current GCpedia production, more of an archive at this point.

-Both branches include Dockerfiles to build docker images as well as docker compose files for both docker-compose and docker stack/swarm
+Both branches include Dockerfiles to build docker images as well as docker compose files for a dev environment using docker compose.

 The main Dockerfile is based off of docker hub's official Mediawiki image.

 ## Dev install
 Easy way:
 clone the repo,
-run
+inside the cloned repo directory run
 ```
 docker-compose up
 ```